FatNutt/darktide_mods/BetterBuffManagement/README.md

 - Allow changing where buffs are added (i.e. from end, middle, start)
 - Allow buffs to be grouped (i.e. group 4 similar buffs into one buff)
 - Allow buffs to be separated (i.e. separate list of buffs into separate bars)
+- Allow change from horizontal to vertical (by bar)